 Yarra Valley Pest Free Place of Production

-To avoid the need for disinfestation, Yarra Valley strawberry, cherry and rubus (raspberry and blackberry) growers, together with Horticulture Innovation Australia Limited, Agribusiness Yarra Valley and Agriculture Victoria, funded a project aimed at developing a Pest Free Place of Production (PFPP) program in the region.
+The Yarra Valley Pest Free Place of Production (PFPP) was developed to avoid the need for disinfestation of QFF host fruits exported from the Yarra Valley.
+The project was established by Yarra Valley strawberry, cherry and rubus (raspberry and blackberry) growers, together with Horticulture Innovation Australia Limited, Agribusiness Yarra Valley and Agriculture Victoria.

-The Yarra Valley Management Committee has been established to coordinate the PFPP project.
-It comprises representatives of the participating industries (both growing and packing), the Shire of Yarra Ranges and Agriculture Victoria.
+The Yarra Valley Management Committee coordinates the PFPP project.
+It comprises representatives from participating industries (both growing and packing), the Shire of Yarra Ranges and Agriculture Victoria.

-All participating businesses (both growers and packers) are accredited with Agriculture Victoria to certify their produce.
+All participating businesses (both growers and packers) are accredited by Agriculture Victoria to certify their produce.
 Accreditation also restricts the disposal of waste produce on site and the growing of non-commercial host produce.